hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/15_automatic_layouting.md

 We will implement the operation in the project *com.itemis.gef.tutorial.mindmap*

-First we need to add the following dependencies tp the *MANIFEST.MF*:
+First we need to add the following dependencies to the *MANIFEST.MF*:

 * `org.eclipse.gef.layout` and
 * `org.eclipse.gef.graph`.